PostgREST/postgrest/nix/README.md

 Our overlays to the Nix package set are defined here.
 They allow us to tweak our `pkgs` in `default.nix` by adding new packages or overriding existing ones.

+## Upgrading dependencies

+See the [upgrading checklist](UPGRADE.md) for how to upgrade the PostgREST dependencies.